It's sad to see all the people heading toward their vacation destinations

 Down Time To Deal With Stress: One of the most important ways to

-fight stress is with down time.
-This is time you are not actively
+fight stress is with downtime.
+This is the time you are not actively

 working or thinking about work.
 It can be spent pursuing hobbies or